14 Best French Flashcard Websites and Apps in 2026

 9. StudyStack to Learn French

 This app is a distinctive system for French vocabulary.
-It has groups, customizable flashcards, and spaced repetition sessions for review.
+It includes groups, customizable flashcards, and spaced-repetition sessions for review.

 When you log into StudyStack, the site records the positions of your flashcards.
 When you return to the page later, your cards will be in the boxes you left them in.